 In terms of practical contributions, the study enables practitioners to more effectively narrow the search for actionable readiness-related risks.
 Specifically, the findings support improved allocation of risk imagination, a scarce managerial resource, by clarifying how ‘foresight’ and ‘oversight’ shape risk readiness.
 Moreover, the study identifies the interface between ‘foresight’ and ‘oversight’ as a critical zone for generating actionable insights.
-This interface offers a practical shortcut for prioritising readiness factors, knowledge that would otherwise be acquired only through extensive project experience.This study has several limitations that point to directions for future research.
+This interface offers a practical shortcut for prioritising readiness factors, knowledge that would otherwise be acquired only through extensive project experience.

+6.2 Practical recommendations for practitioners

+Successful handover of major infrastructure projects hinges on balancing ‘foresight’, anticipating future disruptions, with ‘oversight’, learning from past experiences.
+Handover should be approached as a forward-looking capability, not merely a final milestone.
+Embedding ‘foresight’ early in the project lifecycle through scenario planning, operational stress-testing, and ‘day-one’ readiness simulations ensures teams are prepared for complex operational realities.
+‘Oversight’ should convert lessons learned into actionable requirements, decision rules, and operational checklists.

+Effective governance is essential.
+‘Oversight’ is typically led by assurance or Project Management Office (PMO) functions, while ‘foresight’ requires joint ownership by project, operations, and asset-management/ORAT teams.
+‘Foresight’ insights should guide ‘oversight’ priorities, focusing learning on high-impact, high-uncertainty interfaces.
+Aligning incentives with early operational performance and maintaining structured dialogues between project, operations, and asset-management teams integrates past learning with anticipatory judgement, enhancing readiness and improving handover outcomes.

+Smaller organisations, often subcontractors, can also apply these principles despite limited resources.
+They should prioritise high-impact, high-uncertainty areas, using low-cost foresight methods such as structured brainstorming, simplified scenario planning, or lessons from comparable projects.
+‘Oversight’ should capture critical learning from previous handovers and operational incidents, codified into checklists or standard procedures.
+Clear role allocation ensures accountability, while collaboration with external experts or peer organisations supplements internal capacity.
+By targeting effort strategically, small teams can achieve a practical balance between foresight and oversight without overstretching resources.

+6.3 Limitations

+This study has several limitations that point to directions for future research.
 First, the identification and structuring of risk readiness capability factors in Study 1 were based on a focus group of eight experts.
-Although the no prescribe optimal group size , small raises concerns about representativeness and potential bias.
+Although there is generally no prescribed optimal group size for such panels, its small size in this instance, raises concerns about representativeness and potential bias.
 This is partly mitigated by the study’s emphasis on theoretical sufficiency, consistent with ISM–MICMAC’s reliance on informed expert judgement, and by subsequent validation in Study 2 and Study 3 using SEM and ANN, which confirmed the robustness and predictive strength of the factors.
 Nevertheless, future research could further reduce early-stage bias through larger or more diverse expert panels or triangulation across multiple groups.

 Second, reliance on a small expert panel may have shaped later survey designs, introducing confirmation bias by constraining the initial conceptual space.
 This risk was mitigated by treating the qualitative phase as a framing exercise rather than a determinant of quantitative models, and by subjecting the emergent structure to independent testing in Study 2 and Study 3.
 The consistent emergence of the ‘foresight’ and ‘oversight’ domains suggests that the quantitative analyses did not simply reproduce qualitative assumptions.
 Even so, future studies could broaden construct identification through multiple or more heterogeneous panels.